Developer-Autodesk/model.derivative-swift-sample/README.md

 ##Setup/Usage Instructions

+* Before running the app, change the "bucketKey" variable to something unique - it won't function if your bucket name collides with someone else's
 * Type in the Consumer Key and Consumer Secret in the dialog that you got for your application on [https://developer.autodesk.com](https://developer.autodesk.com)
 * Generate Token - this is required before doing any further operation
 * Upload a file for translation